tezos/tezos-mirror/docs/developer/python_testing_framework.rst

 - Use parametric fixtures more consistently: one can relaunch the same tests, with different parameters such as the number of peers,
 - Finish porting bash scripts,
-- improve typing annotations and ``mypy`` (typechecker) usage.
-Currently, only part of the code is type-checked.

 Known issues
 ------------